ibdgc/ibdgenetics.org/content/home/data.md

 - submission of signed [DUA](https://drive.google.com/file/d/10ZSvrUP2QKWwOv1XpeGk9AI9cn9dVbn2/view?usp=sharing) to requests@ibdgenetics.org
 - project proposal NOT required

-All together, any individual making a request will need to be listed on the 2024 tab of the MOU Signatory document and have submitted a signed DUA.
+Altogether, any individual making a request will need to be listed on the 2024 tab of the MOU Signatory document and have submitted a signed DUA.
 {{% /callout %}}

 - [Fachal et. al. GWAS EUR Tier1 Tier2 Mega2](https://osf.io/3vc8y/)